tmswfrk/bicycle-water-cooler/content/blog/20201031_Paul_Smith_Kask_Utopia.md

 keywords: ["Paul Smith Custom Kask Utopia Helmet Review", "Custom gear for your ride", "Unique products for your bike"]
 draft: false
 ---
+# An Update as of December 1st, 2021
+If you're interested in reading about my thoughts on this after having used it consistently for a year now, [check out my thoughts on it here](#an-update-after-a-year-of-ownership).

+With that, on to the original review!

 # Just had to say something about this one
 First of all, this is completely of my own doing.
 No sponsorship needed here.
 It's not like anyone has paid me to say any of the following things, although I wish they would!
 The [direct link to this helmet on their website is here](https://www.paulsmith.com/us/paul-smith-kask-rainbow-stripe-utopia-us-cycling-helmet), no tracking cookies included!